HippoCampusRobotics/fav_docs/assignments/assignment_02.rst

 There are two new launch files in the updated ``fav`` package.

 simulation_with_tags.launch.py
-   Analogue to ``simulation.launch.py`` but does additionally spawn landmark tags used for distance based localization.
+   Analogue to ``simulation.launch.py``, but additionally spawns landmark tags used for the distance based localization.

 simulation_with_tags_and_keyboard_control.launch.py
    Extends the above mentioned launch file by the keyboard control node.
-   This might be particularly useful for testing your localization algorithms befor combining it with control nodes.
+   This is useful for testing your localization algorithms befor combining it with control nodes.

 We can start the simulation with keyboard control with